-CPC Proposal H: Bancroft Castle Preservation Study \$15,000
+CPC Proposal G: Bancroft Castle Preservation Study \$16,240

-Summary: The Groton Historical Commission is requesting \$15,000 to commission a study by a qualified masonry preservation firm as to the structural integrity of the masonry remains of the Bancroft Castle atop Gibbet Hill.
+Summary: The Groton Historical Commission is requesting \$16,240 to commission a study by a qualified masonry preservation firm as to the structural integrity of the masonry remains of the Bancroft Castle atop Gibbet Hill.
 In addition, this study would outline a strategy to preserve those remains to the maximum extent practically and economically possible.
 The full amount to be paid from the Historic Reserve.

-CPC Proposal I: Property Security, Safety and Preservation \$70,000
+CPC Proposal H: Property Security, Safety and Preservation \$69,600

-Summary: The Groton Historical Society is requesting \$70,000 in order to make updates and repairs to the Boutwell House.
+Summary: The Groton Historical Society is requesting \$69,600 in order to make updates and repairs to the Boutwell House.
 These include the addition of demand security lighting, metal railings along a walkway, repairs to deteriorated windows and entryways, and assessment of the existing sprinkler system.
 The full amount to be paid from the Historic Reserve.

-CPC Proposal J: 2023-2024 Housing Funding Request \$400,000
+CPC Proposal I: 2023-2024 Housing Funding Request \$400,000

-Summary: The Affordable Housing Trust (AHT) is requesting \$400,000 to be transferred to the AHT to be spent on all allowable community housing purposes.
+Summary: The Affordable Housing Trust (AHT) is requesting \$400,000 from the Community Housing Reserve in order to continue its work of creating and supporting Affordable Housing in Groton.
+This money will allow the AHT to respond quickly if property suitable for Affordable Housing comes onto the market.
 Community Housing Funds can be used to acquire, create, support, rehabilitate and/or restore affordable housing if acquired or created with CPA funds.
-This application is the second annual application for CPA funds to support the Affordable Housing Trust in its work for the Town of Groton to create and support affordable housing.
 The full amount to be paid from the Community Housing Reserve.